diwsec/penttools/README.md

 sudo apt install git
 ```

-Now open `.rc` for exporting the following environment variables
+Now open `bash.rc` for exporting the following environment variables

-type this in terminal(use any editors)
+type this in terminal

 `vim ~/.bashrc`
 ```